msveshnikov/fx-trader-autocode/README.md

 -   Add CI/CD pipeline for automated testing and deployment
 -   Implement GraphQL for more efficient API queries
 -   Use React Spring for smooth animations and transitions

+# TODO

+-   fix news.map is not a function TypeError: news.map is not a function
+-   FIX: Market news are empty
+-   All data should be mocked